TheDoom-IT/DawidBadurekThesis/package/README.md

 ![Exemplary component video](https://raw.githubusercontent.com/TheDoom-IT/DawidBadurekThesis/master/docs/example.gif)

 ## Canvas
-`Canvas` is the main element that is reponsible for the whole rendering process.
-It requires `divId` param.
-HTML `<canvas>` element will be injected to the given `div` element.
-Its size will be equal to the `div` element.
+`Canvas` is the main element that is responsible for the whole rendering process.
+It takes a 100% width and height of its parent.

 ## MainScene
 Main `THREE.Scene` element used by the renderer.
 All of the objects should placed inside